lhs-open/lhs-guide/docs/index.md

 ## Challenges and new opportunities

-In 2016, NAM organized a meeting: Accelerating Clinical Knowledge Generation and Use, and published a discussion paper "Generating Knowledge from Best Care: Advancing the Continuously Learning Health System" (Abraham 2016).
+In 2016, NAM organized a meeting: Accelerating Clinical Knowledge Generation and Use, and published a discussion paper, "Generating Knowledge from Best Care: Advancing the Continuously Learning Health System" (Abraham 2016).
 According to the report, despite the promise of embedded learning activities, barriers to operational and research collaboration remain.

-After the NAM LHS report series were released, EMR has quickly become ubiquitous in health care organizations.
-At the same time, machine learning and artificial intelligence (AI), which were under-explored in the NAM LHS reports, have unexpectedly become common research tools for any clinical researchers to use, thanks to the rapid advance of computing power and algorithm development in recent years.
+After the NAM’s series of LHS reports were released, EMR has quickly become ubiquitous in health care organizations.
+Thanks to the rapid advance of computing power and algorithm development in recent years, machine learning and artificial intelligence (AI), which were under-explored in the NAM LHS reports, have surprisingly become common research tools for clinical researchers.

-In my view, this environment of unprecedent digital health data plus machine learning is giving rise to unforeseen possibilities for medical knowledge generation and beyond in the context of LHS.
-On one hand, a large number of machine learning studies have directly used routine EMR data to learn and build knowledgebases about clinical events such as diagnoses and treatments.
-On the other hand, ML models are being built from EMR data without prior knowledge or generating traditional form of knowledge.
-ML models, particularly those uninterpretable models, will push the traditional concept of learning and disseminating new knowledge in LHS into an uncharted territory - disseminating machine learning models without knowledge about or from the models (a situation where we just know it works but don’t know how).
+In my view, this environment of unprecedented digital health data plus machine learning is giving rise to unforeseen possibilities for medical knowledge generation and beyond in the context of LHS.
+On the one hand, a large number of machine learning studies have directly used routine EMR data to learn and build knowledgebases about clinical events such as diagnoses and treatments.
+On the other hand, ML models are being built from EMR data without prior knowledge or generating traditional forms of knowledge.
+ML models, particularly those uninterpretable models, will push the traditional concept of learning and disseminating new knowledge in LHS into uncharted territory - disseminating machine learning models without knowledge about or from the models (a situation where it works but we don’t know why).

 <br>

-# 3. Knowledge and Model Dissemination
+# 3. Medical Knowledge and Model Dissemination

 ## Dissemination through knowledge-based CDS
-[SOURCE: NAM 2013 "Best Care at Lower Cost" report]
+[SOURCE: NAM 2013 report "Best Care at Lower Cost"]

-Current systems that generate and implement new clinical knowledge are largely disconnected and poorly coordinated.
-While clinical data contribute to the development of many effective, evidence-based practices, therapeutics, and interventions every year, only some of these become widely used.
+Current systems that generate and implement new clinical knowledge are generally disconnected and poorly coordinated.
+While clinical data contribute to the development of many effective, evidence-based practices, therapeutics, and interventions every year, only some of these have become widely used.
 Many others are used only in limited ways, failing to realize their transformative potential to improve care.

-Evidence suggests that simply providing information, albeit more quickly, rarely changes clinical practice.
+Evidence suggests that providing information alone, albeit more quickly, rarely changes clinical practice.
 The challenge, therefore, is how to diffuse knowledge in ways that facilitate uptake by clinicians.

 One technological tool for bringing research results into the clinical arena is clinical decision support.
-A clinical decision support system integrates information on a patient with a computerized database of clinical research findings and clinical guidelines.
+A clinical decision support system (CDS) integrates information on a patient with a computerized database of clinical research findings and clinical guidelines.
 The system generates patient-specific recommendations that guide clinicians and patients in making clinical decisions.

-As the pace of knowledge generation accelerates, new approaches are needed to deliver the right information, in a clear and understandable format, to patients and clinicians as they partner to make clinical decisions.
+As the pace of knowledge generation accelerates, new approaches are needed to deliver the correct information, in a clear and understandable format, to patients and clinicians as they partner to make clinical decisions.
 Related findings:

 -	The slow pace of dissemination and implementation of new knowledge in health care is harmful to patients.
 For example, it took 13 years for most experts to recommend thrombolytic drugs for heart attack treatment after their first positive clinical trial.
 -	Available evidence often is unused in clinical decision making.
-One analysis of the use of implantable cardioverter-defibrillator (ICD) implants found that 22 percent were implanted in circumstances outside of professional society guidelines.
+One analysis of implantable cardioverter-defibrillator (ICD) implant usage found that 22 percent were implanted in circumstances outside of professional society guidelines.
 -	Decision support tools, which can be broadly provided in electronic health records, hold promise for improving the application of evidence.
 One study found that digital decision support tools helped clinicians apply clinical guidelines, improving health outcomes for diabetics by 15 percent.

 ## Dissemination through models

-Data from electronic health records, although imperfect, yield reasonably accurate statistical prediction models that are often better than those based on the simple staging strategies currently used to predict risk.
-(NAM 2013 OS-LHS report)
+Data from electronic health records, although imperfect, yield reasonably accurate statistical prediction models that are often better than those based on the simple staging strategies currently used to predict risk (NAM 2013 OS-LHS report).

-As I described in the previous knowledge generation section, machine learning models can be built from a whole EMR or a number of EMRs.
-Depending on the algorithms used, some are interpretable but some are not.
+As I described in the previous knowledge generation section, machine learning models can be built from one or many EMRs.
+Depending on the algorithms used, some are interpretable while some not.
 There will be challenges in disseminating the uninterpretable ML models even though they are high-performance.

 <br>

-# 4. Building LHS
+# 4. Building Learning Health Systems

-## The NAM report’s approach
+## The NAM reports’ LHS approach

-NAM 2011 report “Digital Infrastructure for the Learning Health System: The Foundation for Continuous Improvement in Health and Health Care” explores current efforts and opportunities for leveraging current technologies and identifying priorities for innovation in order to ensure that data collected in one system can be utilized across many others for a variety of different uses.
+NAM 2011 report, “Digital Infrastructure for the Learning Health System: The Foundation for Continuous Improvement in Health and Health Care,” explores how to leverage current technologies and identify priorities for innovation in order to ensure that data collected in one system can be utilized across many others for a variety of different uses.
 However, a complete and coherent picture of LHS infrastructure is still not clear.

-NAM 2011 report, “Engineering a Learning Healthcare System: A Look at the Future: Workshop Summary”, reviews engineering approaches to continuous feedback and improvement on quality, safety, knowledge, and value in health care.
-The goal of a learning healthcare system is to deliver the best care every time, and to learn and improve with each care experience.
+NAM 2011 report, “Engineering a Learning Healthcare System: A Look at the Future: Workshop Summary,” reviews engineering approaches to continuous feedback and improvement on quality, safety, knowledge, and value in health care.
+The goal of a learning healthcare system is to deliver the best care every time and to learn and improve with each care experience.
 Currently, the organization, management, and delivery of health care in the United States falls short of delivering quality health care reliably, consistently, and affordably.
 The report takes stock of lessons from engineering that might be applicable to health.
 However, it does not provide guidance for building an actual LHS.

-The NAM 2013 "Best Care at Lower Cost" report presents a complex LHS, and it concludes: “Given the complexity of the system and the interconnectedness of its various sectors, no one sector acting alone can bring about the scope and scale of transformative change necessary to develop a system that continuously learns and improves.”
-(Chapter 10, page 281).
+NAM 2013 report, "Best Care at Lower Cost" presents a complex LHS, and concludes: “Given the complexity of the system and the interconnectedness of its various sectors, no one sector acting alone can bring about the scope and scale of transformative change necessary to develop a system that continuously learns and improves.”
+(Chapter 10, page 281)

-## This guide’s bottom-up approach
+## This guide’s bottom-up LHS approach

-The NAM report’s above conclusion may be true if LHS is only defined as a ultimate national learning health system.
-But, it may not be a productive approach - the LHS is so complicated that no one can start building it.
+The NAM report’s conclusion above may be correct if LHS is defined solely as an ultimate national learning health system.
+However, it may not be a productive approach - the LHS is so complicated that no one can start building it.

-I think, for practical purpose of implementation, we should define and make learning health systems at different levels in a series of stages.
+For practical purpose of implementation, we should define and make learning health systems at different levels in a series of stages.
 Most importantly, the starting point should be the kind of LHS that can be built now by one hospital, one department, or one small group without unnecessary external dependency.

-Therefore, this LHS quick guide takes a practical bottom-up approach: break down a large complex LHS into **small LHS units**; design and build the LHS units to perform specific tasks of problem solving; and then connect the functional LHS units to sub-systems.
-When many sub-systems running smoothly, then integrate the subsystems to larger learning health systems.
+Therefore, this LHS quick guide takes a practical bottom-up approach: break down a large complex LHS into **small LHS units**; design and build the LHS units to perform specific tasks of problem-solving; connect the functional LHS units to sub-systems.
+When many sub-systems run smoothly, they will be ready to integrate into larger learning health systems.

-Since we are still in the beginning of building learning health systems, we should be focused on building enough number of small LHS first for demonstrations.
+Since we are still in the beginning stage of building learning health systems, we should first focus on building sufficient number of small LHSs for demonstrations.
 What would be low-hanging fruits for LHS at this stage?
-Predictive LHS base on EMR data!
-For example, it would be more likely to make a strong business case for risk prediction LHS to increase disease early detection or medication prediction LHS to implement personalized medicine in hospitals.
+Predictive LHS based on EMR data!
+For example, it would be more likely to make a strong business case for risk prediction LHS, which aims at improving disease early detection or medication prediction to implement personalized medicine in hospitals.

 ## Focus: Building small ML-enabled LHS units

-This guide is focused on providing practical guidance and examples for building small ML-enabled LHS units (ML-LHS).
-Enabled by machine learning, the predictive or other functional ml-LHS units are expected to effectively improve the performance of many specific tasks for clinical care or public health.
+This guide focuses on providing practical guidance and examples for building small ML-enabled LHS units (ML-LHS).
+These predictive or other functional ML-LHS units are expected to effectively improve the performance of many specific tasks in clinical care and public health.

 ML-LHS unit's key characteristics: